ruigomesbioinf/sib_dream_challenge/README.md

 # FINRISK - HEART FAILURE AND MICROBIOME

-Repository of Intelligent Systems for Bioinformatics's project integrated in the Master's Degree in Bioinformatics at University of Minho, Portugal 2022/2023.
+Repository of Intelligent Systems for Bioinformatics's project at University of Minho, Braga, Portugal 2022/2023.

 **Members**:
 <ul>